anodyne/nova/README.md

 * updated markItUp! to version 1.1.6.1
 * updated the site settings page to use the form layout
 * updated the site settings page to handle rank selection better
+* updated the update controller with the registration code
+* updated the upgrade controller with the registration code
+* updated jquery to version 1.4.2
 * fixed bug where the site messages always showed the type as page title (#74)
 * fixed bug where the system versions accordion broke when there were multiple versions
 * fixed bug where the system versions threw an error when only one version was in the database